tw-26/elevix-privacy-policy/docs/index.md

 title: Privacy Policy
 ---

-# Privacy Policy

-## Personal Information the App Collects
+# Personal Information the App Collects

 When you install and use Elevix apps, we automatically access basic store information provided by Shopify, including: